-Last year, we witnessed some incredible milestones in esports: Arslan “Arslan Ash” Siddique became the first Pakistani player to win Evo, and the first player to ever win Evo and Evo Japan in the same year, doing both in his debut.
-And a 16-year old became an esports multi-millionaire when Kyle “Bugha” Giersdorf won the Fortnite World Cup.
+In 2019, we witnessed some incredible milestones in esports: Arslan “Arslan Ash” Siddique became the first Pakistani player to win Evo, and the first player to ever win Evo and Evo Japan in the same year, doing both in his debut.
+And a 16-year-old became an esports multi-millionaire when Kyle “Bugha” Giersdorf won the Fortnite World Cup.

 Not incredible enough?
-Here are five more esports facts that will blow your mind.
+Here are five more esports trivia and facts that will blow your mind.

-Valve’s annual tournament The International (TI) offered the highest prize pool for professional Dota 2 players last year at a whopping US$34.3 million Keeping up with the game’s tradition throughout the years, the prize pool was crowdfunded by its players and fans.
+Valve’s annual tournament The International (TI) offered the highest prize pool for professional Dota 2 players in 2021 at a whopping US$40 million.
+Keeping up with the game’s tradition throughout the years, the prize pool was crowdfunded by its players and fans.

-Winners, OG, won US$16 million, or US$3.1 million for each of the five members of the team.
+Championship winners Team Spirit won US$18.2 million, or US$3.6 million for each of the five members of the team.
 To put that in perspective, that’s more than the US$3 million that Novak Djokovic took home for winning Wimbledon Men’s Singles in 2019.

 The first esports tournament took place in 1972.